 This quarter we will explore what it takes to administer for the public good in a democracy.
 This quarter might fairly be described as a "Public Administration-Management 101" survey of the challenges faced by administrators in the public, nonprofit, or private sectors, and the knowledge and skills needed to administer/manage in organizations that are working toward the public good.
 Although our emphasis will be on the public sector, we will also consider the particular challenges of nonprofit organizations, and how private companies are now increasingly relied upon to accomplish public ends.
-Our focus will be on doing administration with a focus on democratic processes, particularly the roles and relationships of administrators and citizens in the complex web of our democratic system.
+Our focus will be on doing administrators and citizens in the complex web of our democratic system.
 Important themes of the quarter include how to manage strategically and sustainably, and how to diagnose what is happening in an organization and if necessary craft and implement a strategy for organizational change.